5.3.1 Employee Right-to-Know Policy

 Receptacles containing potentially infectious materials must be labeled in accordance with the Bloodborne Pathogens and Employee Right to Know Labeling Requirements.

-When employee are required to perform hazardous non–routine tasks, a special informative session will be conducted by the Department supervisor to inform them regarding the hazardous chemicals they might be exposed to and the proper precautions to take to reduce or avoid exposure.
-MSDSs will be available online about the hazardous chemicals used.
+When employees are required to perform hazardous non-routine tasks, a special informative session will be conducted by the Department supervisor to inform them regarding the hazardous chemicals they might be exposed to and the proper precautions to take to reduce or avoid exposure.
+Safety Data Sheets will be available online about the hazardous chemicals used.
 The Department coordinator is responsible for ensuring this training is provided.

 If a contractor has its employees working at the facility, Environmental Health & Safety in conjunction with the Physical Plant Director and Department coordinator will:

-- Provide the contractor with location of MSDSs for the hazardous substances its employees may be exposed to while working at the facility;
+- Provide the contractor with location of SDSs for the hazardous substances its employees may be exposed to while working at the facility;

 - Inform the contractor of any precautionary measures that need to be taken to protect the employees during both normal working conditions and in foreseeable emergencies; and